Easy Cajun Shrimp and Sausage Gumbo

 - Fresh Thyme – Adds a light herbal note that enhances the layers of flavor in the gumbo, giving it a slightly earthy and fresh quality.

-- Gumbo Filé – Gumbo filé serves as a thickener and adds a distinctive, slightly woodsy and herbal flavor that is unique to traditional gumbo.
+- Gumbo Filé – Gumbo filé adds a distinctive, slightly woodsy and herbal flavor that is unique to traditional gumbo.

 - Vegetable Oil – Used to saute the celery, onion and bell pepper.